Son of Saul

 With apologies to the cinematography though, the true innovation of the film, and its primary cinematic masterstroke that recalls the likes of Robert Bresson, is Tamas Zanyi’s indomitable, excoriating sound design, intimating the blaring truth of violence always textured just off-screen but never fully removed from Röhrig’s or our consciousness.
 Faultlessly tortured and bent in its aural angles, Zanyi’s hovering drone of an endlessly suggestive soundscape violently persuades us to peruse the potentially apocryphal caliber of all our preconceptions and perceptions of the Holocaust shackled by blockades erected not only by the passage of history but by humanity’s undying need to shade itself from the constricting complications of the world.
 The tension between the minimalist visual presentation and the omnipresent sound dialectically inscribes the very relationship between the insular nature of our own interior realms and the assaultive exterior always suggesting itself no matter how much we hide ourselves.

-French-Mauritanian director Abderrahmane Sissako’s international style settles in on a world that bears both the geographic, geometry weight of people-as-place common to African cinema and the lingering, autumnal disquiet prevalent in modern Euro-art.
+French-Mauritanian director Abderrahmane Sissako’s international style settles in on a world that bears both the geographic particularity of African cinema and the lingering, autumnal disquiet prevalent in modern Euro-art.
 The introduction, a poetic lateral amble with an animal gliding across the frame, possibly prey to a predator we don’t see, is hauntingly reconstructed in more human terms for the finale, allowing the film a certain symmetry of form and rhythm.
 Between those two moments, Sissako favors wide, eye-level shots that neither look up nor down at the humans within, neither lionizing nor demonizing them.
 Instead, he stares them straight in the face, confronting their essential humanity even as he ties the social constructs of war and religion into more elemental, yet perhaps unclassifiable figments of space and place

 Although the film isn’t as luxuriantly, dynamically primary-colored as many African films, nor does it rely quite as dexterously on color as malleable clay for defining character, Timbuktu bears a glistening formal beauty that both humanizes its oppressed landscape whilst surreptitiously teasing the violence that occurs within.
 Uneroticized horror is tellingly evoked without being fetishized, and the palpable threat of violence suggests the terror and loneliness of life in Mali more than specific, corporeal acts of violence could.
 Instead, the fear floats into the air, permeating a wide swath of space and returning to Earth in the hearts of the many individuals we see wandering the desert soil and struggling to divine a living for themselves out of the placid kernels of sand that linger beneath their feet, silently privy to all their actions.